SpaceX rocket junk streaked spectacularly across the Pacific Northwest sky Thursday night

 Hearing what she thought could be explosions, she looked out and also saw the extraordinary sight: “a bunch of cool, glowing lights moving quickly and horizontally in our window view from right to left.”

-“It did look really beautiful because it had kind of like a sparkly look, metallic brushstrokes painted in the sky,” she said.
+“It did look really beautiful because it had kind of like a sparkly look, metallic brush strokes painted in the sky,” she said.

-They later learned it was bits of a SpaceX rocket crashing back to Earth, but at the time it was a cosmic mystery.
+It was bits of a SpaceX rocket crashing back to Earth, but at the time it was a cosmic mystery.

-“We were awestruck,” said Reaume.
+“We were awe-struck,” said Reaume.
 “Completely swept up and overwhelmed with what we were seeing.”

 “Of course being a news reporter, the first thing I do is grab my phone,” she said.
 Videos of the celestial apparition quickly went viral on social media.

-In ancient times, such an event would surely have been interpreted as an augur of something very significant, the birth of a king or a god roused to anger.
+In ancient times, such an event would surely have been interpreted as an augur of something very significant, the birth of a king, or a god roused to anger.

 Even in modern minds, delusions of an apocalypse or an alien invasion surfaced Thursday on social media.